Course-specific checks and clearances

 If your name is incorrect in University records, you can update it using the change of personal details form.

-If you are an international student, you will need to obtain an NPCC as well as a police certificate from your home country or any country in which you have been a citizen or permanent resident of since turning 16 years of age (the certificate needs to be translated into English).
+If you are an international student, you will need to obtain an NPCC from the Australian Federal Police (independent police checks will not be accepted) as well as a police certificate from your home country or any country in which you have been a citizen or permanent resident of since turning 16 years of age.
+The certificate needs to be translated into English.

 If you are unable to obtain a police certificate from your home country or any country of which you have been a citizen or resident since turning 16, you will need to complete the Statutory Declaration for Overseas Students.
 Please note this statutory declaration needs to be completed after arrival in NSW.